Do you have symptoms of estrogen dominance? Such as…

 -Eating 1-2 raw carrots a day can help the colon absorb endotoxin and estrogen for excretion.
 According to Dr. Ray Peat, “Several women who suffered from premenstrual symptoms, including migraine, had their serum estrogen measured before and after the “carrot diet,” and they found that the carrot lowered their estrogen within a few days, as it relieved their symptoms.”

-Reduce stress & environmental toxins:
+Reduce stress and environmental toxins:

 -Identify and reduce stressors in your life.
 This could be a variety of things; lack of sleep, insufficient fuel, or food allergies and sensitivities (since they activate the stress response).